Junior Design Engineer

 Collaborated with a team of engineers to test and refine the design

-Q15.
-Do you about 3D Concrete printing?
+Q. Do you know about 3D Concrete printing?

 3D concrete printing is a construction technology that uses 3D printers to create structures out of concrete.